Q: What are the most important criteria in the admission process?

 Q: Does it make a difference which teachers I ask for my recommendations?

 A: Ask teachers who know you the best, not necessarily the teachers in whose class you earned the highest grade.
 For example, you may not be a particularly gifted math student, but you went after class for weeks to get help and finished with a well-earned but lower grade than you are used to.
 Does your math teacher know the kind of student you are better than the AP English teacher in whose class you received an A?
 That is for you to decide.
-Please be sure two recommendations are from academic teachers and not a coach, arts or music teacher.
-They can submit one too, but we need to hear from at least two people who have taught you in an academic setting.
+Please be sure two recommendations are from academic teachers.

-A: We accept 4s and 5s on certain AP tests and 5s, 6s and 7s on certain IB Higher Level tests.
-Test scores that are accepted for credit are applied toward your degree requirements and may count towards your major and/or general education requirements, with departmental approval.
+A: We accept 4s and 5s on certain AP exams and 5s, 6s and 7s on certain IB Higher Level exams.
+Exam scores that are accepted for credit are applied toward your degree requirements and may count towards your major and/or general education requirements, with departmental approval.
 Learn more about course credits.

 Q: How will I know if someone is visiting my school or region?

-A: Typically, orientation, testing, and registration for freshman applicants and transfers begin the last Friday of August.
+A: Typically, orientation, testing, and registration for first-year applicants and transfers begin the last week of August.
 Visit the Orientation page for more information.

-A: Decisions for Regular Decision applicants are typically mailed at the very end of March.
+A: Regular Decision applicants are typically notified of decisions electronically at the very end of March.

 Q: Can I apply to Connecticut College if I already have a Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) degree?

 A: No, this is not permitted.
 Once one has earned a bachelor's degree, regardless of the institution from which the degree was received or whether it is in the arts or in the sciences, one is not allowed to apply to Connecticut College for a second bachelor's degree.
-This rule also applies to Connecticut College alumni who, perhaps missing the glory days of their college years, contemplate matriculating for a second round of studies.
+This rule also applies to Connecticut College alumni who contemplate matriculating for a second round of studies.